 Why would you want to do skeletal animations directly in Godot?
 The answer is that there are many advantages to it:

-Before starting, we recommend you to go through the Cutout animation tutorial to gain a general understanding of animating within Godot.
+Before starting, we recommend you to go through the Ausschnitts-Animation tutorial to gain a general understanding of animating within Godot.

 For this tutorial, we will be using a single image to construct our character.